open-AIMS/ereefs-documentation/README.md

 instructions) for the products generated by `ncAggregate` and `ncAnimate`.
 - **DownloadManager**
 Link: https://github.com/open-AIMS/ereefs-download-manager
-A Java-based utility responsible for downloading NetCDF files from Thredds catalogues sources, such as the eReefs NCI server, extracting the metadata from the files for population of the central database, and uploading the files to S3.
+A Java-based utility responsible for downloading NetCDF files from THREDDS catalogues sources, such as the eReefs NCI server, extracting the metadata from the files for population of the central database, and uploading the files to S3.
 - **JobPlanner**
 Link: https://github.com/aims-ks/ereefs-job-planner